pyramids33/hackathon5/readme.md

 This is the second public input to the zero-knowledge proof.
 This file consists of a json array of 231 numbers, 0 - 255.
 They are actually 21 sets of 11 numbers.
-Each set represents a different type of DNA information.
+Each set represents a different type (loci) of DNA information.
 Zero means no information.

 public.json - a json array of 231 numbers, 0 - 255.